 5. Working as part of a group

-A social skills deficit is seen as one of the greatest challenges for young people with autism and Asperger’s syndrome.
+A social skills difference is seen as one of the greatest challenges for young people on the autistic spectrum.
 For example, they may have a limited understanding of the give – and – take nature of conversation, the feelings of others and lack understanding of the unspoken rules of social interaction (Painter, 2006, pp. 13, 15).
-Krasny et al., (2003) have identified ten “essential ingredients” which are required when devising a social skills programme for young people with autism/ Asperger’s:
+Krasny et al., (2003) have identified ten “essential ingredients” which are required when devising a social skills programme:

 - Teach concrete skills